On Campus Policy

 Examples of Unacceptable Behavior

-- Refusing to follow student behavior expectations
+- Refusing to follow the Student Behavior Expectations

-- Using profanity, vulgarity, or obscenity
+- Using profanity or vulgarity

-- Stealing or damaging property, both personal and/or SFS
+- Stealing or damaging property, both personal and/or SFS property

 - Refusing to participate in activities or cooperate with staff